Follow virtual machine encryption best practices to avoid problems later, for example, when you generate a vm-support bundle.

 - If your ESXi host fails, retrieve the support bundle as soon as possible.
 The host key must be available for generating a support bundle that uses a password, or for decrypting a core dump.
 If the host is rebooted, it is possible that the host key changes.
 If that happens, you can no longer generate a support bundle with a password or decrypt core dumps in the support bundle with the host key.

 - Manage key provider names carefully.
-If the key provider name changes for a KMS that is already in use, a VM that is encrypted with keys from that KMS enters a locked state during power-on or register.
-In that case, remove the KMS from the vCenter Server and add it with the key provider name that you used initially.
+If the key provider name changes for a key server that is already in use, a VM that is encrypted with keys from that key server enters a locked state during power-on or register.
+In that case, remove the key server from the vCenter Server and add it with the key provider name that you used initially.

 - Do not edit VMX files and VMDK descriptor files.
 These files contain the encryption bundle.
 It is possible that your changes make the virtual machine unrecoverable, and that the recovery problem cannot be fixed.